terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 LFP_C_35_B_56_SOC_5-90_Part_1-2_ID_56号.xlsx

 **Instance:** LMO_C_10_B_1_SOC_5-55_Part_1-1_ID_PIP15828A00225770.xlsx refer to the testing of LMO 10Ah battery with index 1 (also indexed by the unique ID: PIP15828A00225770), where the testing SOC region is from 5% to 55%.
 The testing have 1 out of 1 file.

 #### File Split Explanation
 Sometimes the raw data is split into 2 parts due to the ultra long measurement time and ultra large file size.

 **Instance:** NMC_C_21_B_14_SOC_5-90_Part_1-2_ID_02LCC02100101A87Y0026421.xlsx refer to the testing of NMC 21Ah battery with index 14 (also indexed by the unique ID: 02LCC02100101A87Y0026421), where the testing SOC region is from 5% to 90%.
 The testing file is the first file 1 out of 2 files.

+If the raw data is split into 2 parts, the workstep layer (i.e. '工步层'), which is used in [our publication](To be published), will always be placed in the first part.
 ## 4. Feature Engineering
 ### 4.1.
 Features Selection Dimensions
 #### 4.1.1.
 SOC